Oklahoma Cyclone

 Oklahoma Cyclone is a 1930 American pre-Code Western film directed by John P. McCarthy that is a forerunner of the singing cowboy genre.
 It stars Bob Steele in his second talking picture playing the title role and singing.
 The film was released by Tiffany Pictures.
 The film was remade as Song of the Gringo.

-Plot summary
+Plot

 A cowboy pretends to be an outlaw in order to become a member of the gang that killed his sheriff father.